sonic-net/DASH/documentation/private-link-service/private-link-service.md

 ## 4. SAI API design

-The following SAI API only includes the ones that used for setting up the PL / PL NSG scenarios.
-The flow resimulation related APIs that used by PL will be captured by the dedicated flow resimulation doc.
+The following SAI API only includes the SAI updates that used for setting up the PL / PL NSG scenarios.

 ### 4.1.
 DASH ENI attributes